7 Best Hootsuite Alternatives — Tested & Compared (2026)

 Best for: Brands and agencies that handle high volumes of social engagement and need a centralized inbox.

 The catch: Per-user pricing makes it expensive for teams.
-A 5-person team on the Standard plan would pay $395/month — approaching Hootsuite territory.
+A 5-person team on Standard pays $395/month monthly billing ($495 annual) — approaching Hootsuite territory.
 If you mostly just schedule posts and don't need heavy inbox management, you're overpaying for features you won't use.
 For a deeper dive, see our full guide to Agorapulse alternatives.

 Need all-platform scheduling with a clean inbox, AI content tools, and no per-user fees?
 See how PostEverywhere compares.